Reflect What You Desire, Mirror What You Admire

 “You can be stunned, awakened, and changed by what happens to you, but choose to grow from it, and refuse to be reduced by it”– Unknown

-2020 is a year for deep self reflection.
+2022 is a year for deep self-reflection.
 The past few months new things have been brought up from the depths beneath the surface and released.
-A global pandemic, Black Lives Matter, Police brutality, a personal loss of income, stay at home orders, teaching children from home, working from home, and on and on.
+Wars, a global pandemic, Black Lives Matter, Police brutality, a personal loss of income, stay at home orders, teaching children from home, working from home, and on and on.

 “Self reflection is a humbling process.
 It’s essential to find out why you think, say, and do certain things . . . then better yourself” – Sonya Teclai